gtmoose32/pipeline-framework/README.md

 For more information please visit the [wiki](https://github.com/gtmoose32/pipeline-framework/wiki).

-If you are looking for Dependency Injection (IOC) container extensions project, they have been moved to their own repository, [Pipeline Framework Dependency Injection](https://github.com/gtmoose32/pipeline-framework-di).
+If you are looking for dependency injection (IOC) container extensions, they have been moved to their own repository, [Pipeline Framework Dependency Injection](https://github.com/gtmoose32/pipeline-framework-di).

 ## Installing Pipeline Framework
 You should install [Pipeline Framework with NuGet](https://www.nuget.org/packages/PipelineFramework.Core/):